 Nicaraguan President Daniel Ortega released two-hundred twenty-two political prisoners, exiling them to the United States on February 9.
 He also revoked their citizenship.
-The basis for this article was previously published on the Maryknoll Office for Global Concerns website on February 15
+The basis for this article, published in the March-April 2023 issue of NewsNotes, was previously published on the Maryknoll Office for Global Concerns website on February 15.

 Nicaraguan President Daniel Ortega released 222 political prisoners, exiling them to the United States on February 9.
 Many of the people freed were imprisoned in 2021 during the buildup to Ortega’s latest re-election, as we reported at the time.
 Following arrests under false pretexts and a sham election, the U.S. imposed sanctions.
 Some speculate that freeing the political prisoners was part of overtures seeking the relief of U.S. sanctions.
 Secretary of State Antony Blinken said in a press statement that the release is “a constructive step towards addressing human rights abuses in the country and opens the door to further dialogue” between both nations.
 President Ortega said of the exchange, “let them have their mercenaries.”